Last Updated on

 Of course, this is really important.
 Just because they claim they have organic meat doesn’t mean you should immediately sign up.
 Instead, do a little investigating.
-The meat must be USDA certified in order to be fully organic.
+The meat must be USDA certified (not just USDA Prime) in order to be fully organic.
 Also, you should know where the meat comes from, and where the animals were raised, and how.
 In addition, look for an indication of the following labels:

 Grass fed vs grain fed– Grain is used to fatten livestock, and often this livestock are kept in poor conditions.
 Grass fed is healthier for the animals, more likely allows them room to roam, and results in meat that is lower in unhealthy fats but higher in Omega 3’s